wikimedia-gadgets/twinkle/CONTRIBUTING.md

 - What you think *should* have happened.
 - Anything you can find in your [browser's console window][jserrors].

+If you believe you have found a security issue, follow the guidelines in [SECURITY.md](./SECURITY.md).

 ## Contributing a pull request
 ### Getting started